CyberQuestor/constituent.shell/README.md

         - `0 0,6,12,18 * * * /var/lib/haystack/pio/constituents/constituent.shell/scripts/Constituent.shell_redeployment_dev.sh >/dev/null 2>/dev/null`
         - User `man cron` to check usage
         - Manage schedules in conjunction with all other HMLPs and ensure that trains do not overlap
-    - Reload to take effect
+    - Reload to take effect (optional)
         - `sudo service cron reload`
         - Restart if needed; `sudo systemctl restart cron`